guuacel/ChuandaCai.github.io/_pages/about.md

 ======
 I am a master's student from Guizhou University in China.
 I studied for my undergraduate degree at Northern Nationalities University in Ningxia Hui Autonomous Region from 2018 to 2022.
 The current research direction is data privacy protection and vehicle networking security.
 Creating one's own homepage on GitHub is to communicate and learn together with more intellectuals

+I am very fortunate to be advised by Prof. Changgen Peng(http://pbd.gzu.edu.cn/2024/0407/c17349a215054/page.htm) of State Key Laboratory of Public Big Data , Guizhou University.

 Getting started
 ======
 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)